This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Ireland.

 The current thresholds were introduced as part of the 2014 reform of merger control, and now more clearly relate to transactions that have a direct connection to activities in the State.
 They replaced the previous thresholds which contained both a worldwide turnover test and a reference to undertakings carrying on business on the island of Ireland.
 The current thresholds can be triggered in respect of relatively small transactions, given the lower threshold is just €3 million.
 The 2014 Act also revised the concept of asset acquisitions that come within the scope of Irish merger control jurisdiction and the CCPC has interpreted the revised concept relatively broadly to include, for example, acquisitions of buildings with a rent roll.

 With the exception of media mergers, which fall to be assessed under the Competition Act regardless of whether the turnover-based thresholds are met or not, the thresholds do not vary depending on industry sector.
-The thresholds are prescribed in the Competition Act and cannot be changed without an amendment to the Act (i.e. they are not subject to change by statutory instrument or administrative order).
+The thresholds in the Competition Act, but can be increased by Ministerial Order.
+The Department for Business, Enterprise and Innovation has issued a consultation on whether to increase the thresholds.

 How are turnover, assets and/or market shares valued or determined for the purposes of jurisdictional thresholds?

 The relevant turnover for the purposes of the Competition Act thresholds is the total turnover in the State of the undertakings involved in their most recent financial year (which is generally interpreted by the CCPC, in line with the practice of the European Commission, as being the most recent year for which audited accounts are available).